 Side effects of TCAs are usually mild and include dry mouth or eyes, weight gain, and sleepiness.

-Selective serotonin reuptake inhibitors (SSRIs) work as antidepressants and also pain relievers.
+Selective serotonin reuptake inhibitor (SSRIs) work as antidepressants and also pain relievers.
 They don’t seem to work as well as amitriptyline at preventing migraines.
 Some research shows they can even trigger migraines.

 Anticonvulsants are drugs that treat seizure disorders or epilepsy.
 They have been shown to work well in helping limit the number of migraines you get.
-Those used for treating migraines include topiramate (Qudexy XR, Topamax, Trokendi XR) and valproate (Depakote).
+Those used for treating migraines include gabapentin (Neurontin), topiramate (Qudexy XR, Topamax, Topamax Sprinkle, Trokendi XR) and valproate (Depakene).

 They do have side effects, though, when prescribed in high doses.
 Topiramate, for instance, can cause diarrhea, weight loss, and difficulty concentrating.
 Divalproex can cause drowsiness, nausea, abdominal pain, and vomiting.

 CGRP (calcitonin gene-related peptide) is a molecule involved in causing migraine pain.
 CGRP inhibitors are a new class of drugs that block the effects of CGRP.
-Erenumab (Aimovig), galcanezumab-gnlm (Emgality ), and fremanezumab (Ajovy) are specifically approved to prevent migraine attacks.
-You give yourself an injection once a month with a pen-like device.
+Eptinezumab (Vyepti), erenumab (Aimovig), fremanezumab (Ajovy), and galcanezumab-gnlm (Emgality) are specifically approved to prevent migraine attacks. .
+For some of these medications, you give yourself an injection once a evry one to three months with a pen-like device, but others are given by intravenous infusion every 3 months..
 In clinical trials, people consistently had one to two fewer migraine days a month than those who took placebo.
 Mild pain and redness at the injection site are the most common side effects.